-Option 1 (Recommended): Update drivers automatically - Novice computer users can update drivers using trusted software in just a few mouse clicks.
-Automatic driver updates are fast, efficient and elimate all the guesswork.
+Option 1 (Recommended): Update drivers automatically - Novice computer users can update drivers using trusted software in just a few clicks.
+Automatic driver updates are fast, efficient and eliminate all the guesswork.
 Your old drivers can even be backed up and restored in case any problems occur.

 Option 2: Update drivers manually - Find the correct driver for your Mouse / Keyboard and operating system, then install it by following the step by step instructions below.
 You'll need some computer skills to use this method.

-The Driver Update Utility for D-Link devices is intelligent software which automatically recognizes your computer's operating system and Mouse / Keyboard model and finds the most up-to-date drivers for it.
+The built-in Microsoft Windows Update service may not update your drivers properly.
+Instead, use The Mouse / Keyboard Driver Update Utility for D-Link.
+It is intelligent software that automatically recognizes your computer's operating system and mouse / keyboard manufacturer and model to find the most up-to-date drivers for it.
 There is no risk of installing the wrong driver.
-The Driver Update Utility downloads and installs your drivers quickly and easily.
+The Mouse / Keyboard Driver Update Utility downloads and installs your drivers quickly and easily.

-You can scan for driver updates automatically and install them manually with the free version of the Driver Update Utility for D-Link, or complete all necessary driver updates automatically using the premium version.
+You can scan for driver updates automatically and install them manually with the free version of the D-Link Mouse / Keyboard Driver Update Utility, or complete all necessary driver updates automatically using the premium version.

-Tech Tip: The Driver Update Utility for D-Link will back up your current drivers for you.
+Tech Tip: The Mouse / Keyboard Driver Update Utility for D-Link will back up your current drivers for you.
 If you encounter any problems while updating your drivers, you can use this feature to restore your previous drivers and configuration settings.

 Double-click on the program to run it.
 It will then scan your computer and identify any problem drivers.
 You will see a results page similar to the one below: